 8. Learn when DIY might not be best

 It can be tempting as a landlord to do everything yourself in order to save on tradespeople expenses.
 However, it is important to understand that DIY may not always be best.
 Sometimes it pays to pay - that is, sometimes the cost of hiring someone to do the work for you might be less than the total cost, including your time, of doing it yourself.
-Read our guide to determining when DIY might work for you.

 9. Make use of grants